Santa Claus Christmas ornament in front of a tree

 We know that Christmas is when we celebrate the birth of Jesus – God’s gift to the world.
 But there’s another man who has taken over a whole lot of our attention every December, especially on Christmas morning….
 Dear old Saint Nick.

-This year instead of ignoring all the Santa madness, I decided to spend some time asking the question I’ve always wondered about – Is wrong for us as Christians to celebrate Christmas with Santa Claus?
+This year instead of ignoring all the Santa madness, I decided to spend some time asking the question I’ve always wondered about – Is it wrong for us as Christians to celebrate Christmas with Santa Claus?

 Should Christians celebrate Santa Claus?